 - What is SCADA: the definition and where SCADA ends and other tools start.

-TinyPumper gets the same 'see what's happening at the wells from a phone' outcome for contract pumpers and small operators without the Ignition project plan, integrator invoice, or six-month rollout.
-Because stripper wells don't pay for a Fortune 500 HMI stack.
+On conventional wells where the per-site math never penciled, TinyPumper gets the same "see what's happening at the wells from a phone" outcome without the project plan, integrator invoice, or six-month rollout.
+10-minute install.
+Flat rate per site.
+Works at 50 wells or 5,000.

 See how TinyPumper compares →